sduclassroom/spfinal/solution/README.md

 7)And we will again sort
 ***
 8)Then with "uniq -c" will group

+For example:
 ***
-9)For example:
-***
 mozilla mozilla chrome if it's worth it

 will change: mozilla 2 chrome 1
 ***
-10)Next will sorT by numbers and by names
+9)Next will sorT by numbers and by names
 ***

-11)And  have a number that was originally given
+10)And  have a number that was originally given
 ***

-12)When write /top.sh 5 the first take 5 this nubmer
+11)When write /top.sh 5 the first take 5 this nubmer
 ***

-13)Then awk the first begin well count total
+12)Then awk the first begin well count total

 For example: